 For color models, a 2nd layer of color enamel powder is sprayed over the black lids and bowls.
 Then, they are sent back through the kiln a second time.

 Depending on the model kettle, it's not uncommon to notice a bit of the black porcelain undercoat or a bare spot in certain areas.

 All of the following is considered normal.

-- Black porcelain undercoat along the edges of the lid or bowl - color kettles
+- Black porcelain undercoat along the lip of the lid and bowl - color kettles

 - Black porcelain undercoat near where the bowl handle is welded on - color kettles